Aita (Morocco)

 Aita (Note: also written as haita, rita or ghita; عيطة) or vocal shikhat music is a traditional folk musical style that originates from the countryside of Morocco.
-It is sung in Moroccan Arabic and Tamazight by women called shikhat (Note: literally meaning a female leader, shikha in singular feminine) who are typically accompanied by male musicians on fiddles and drums.'
+It is sung in Moroccan Arabic by women called shikhat (Note: literally meaning a female leader, shikha in singular feminine) who are typically accompanied by male musicians on fiddles and drums.'
 In Morocco, the Aita Festival is organized in Safi which is the city most known for Aita.

 Origins

 Aita came with the arrival of Arab tribes like the Banu Hilal to Morocco in the 12th century.
 It has been influenced by Amazigh culture.